SolidFuel/Arp/README.md

 1. The track with the MIDI and _Starp_.
 1. The track with the synth.

-Route the MIDI output of the first track to the second.
+Set the input of the Synth track to be the track with _Starp_ .
+In the second drop down, choose _Starp_ itself (not Pre FX or Post Fx) as the input.

 ### Studio One
 Studio One does not allow you to use 3rd party MIDI effects in the MIDI slots.